flannon/decrypt-ansible-secret/Notes.md

 ## Other considerations
- --rprecommit hooks to ensure only encrypted values are checked in to your repo.
+ --precommit hooks to ensure only encrypted values are checked in to your repo.